chpxu/dotfiles/README.md

 3. I use the [Fira Code Retina Nerd](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode) and [Source Code Pro](https://github.com/adobe-fonts/source-code-pro) fonts.
 Both are TTFs.
 4. I use the [Nordzy](https://github.com/alvatip/Nordzy-icon) icon theme.
 5. I use [Nordzy-cursors](https://www.gnome-look.org/p/1571937) as my cursor theme.

-## Things todo before/after installing

-1. Delete the networking settings and use your own.
-2. Adjust `flake.nix` to have correct users and hostnames.
-Probably will have to adjust installer script too

 ## Programs and Applications